-This Plan has been amended to reflect the change in conditions associated with the ongoing construction activities at the Ash Pond.
+This Plan has been amended to reflect the change in conditions associated with the ongoing construction activities at the Ash Pond, and the construction of the Lined CCR Pond.
 This plan will be updated in the future as needed based on the results of reviews of the plan's effectiveness, when operational procedures warrant an update, or when another change in conditions warrant an update.